 Manhood Peninsula Partnership History The Manhood Peninsula Partnership was formed in 2001 following concerns raised among local residents about the need for greater co-ordination between the bodies and organisations responsible for the management of the Peninsula and their ability to work with local people to address present and future environmental, social and economic challenges.
 The MPP was formed in July 2001 as a direct result of a 5 -day workshop organised by local residents...

-Our Aims The aims of the MPP are: to ensure the sustainable development of the peninsula for the benefit of future generations and to consider long-term issues, including climate change. to improve and promote inter-sectoral integration, co-ordination, communication and understanding between those involved in the Manhood Peninsula. to provide opportunities for wider community participation... continue Reading »
+Our Aims and Membership The aims of the MPP are: to ensure the sustainable development of the peninsula for the benefit of future generations and to consider long-term issues, including climate change. to improve and promote inter-sectoral integration, co-ordination, communication and understanding between those involved in the Manhood Peninsula. to provide opportunities for... continue Reading »

 About the Area

-About the Area The Manhood Peninsula is a small triangular peninsula of about 15x20km situated on the south coast of England, south of Chichester.
-It is one of the last relatively undeveloped stretches of coastline between Newhaven and Southampton.
-Forming part of the coastal plain south of Chichester it is semi-rural, open... continue Reading »
+About the Area The Manhood Peninsula is a large peninsula of land to the south of Chichester.
+The name is thought to derive from the Anglo-Saxon maene-wudu meaning ‘common wood’ or 'common land'.
+Situated on the south coast of England, south of Chichester, it is one of the last relatively undeveloped stretches of... continue Reading »